-The PHA will keep the notice open a minimum of 14 calendar days.
-The solicitation will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
+The PHA will publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weekskeep the notice open a minimum of 14 calendar days.
+The advertisement solicitation will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
+Proposals will be due in the PHA office by close of business 30 calendar days from the date of the last publication.

-In order for the proposal to be considered, the owner must submit the proposal as per system requirements by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
+In order for the proposal to be considered, the owner must submit the proposal to the PHAas per system requirements by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
 Incomplete proposals will not be reviewed.